flybywiresim/docs/docs/fbw-a32nx/feature-guides/custom-hydraulics.md

 --}

 - If a hardware input is set to GEAR UP or GEAR DOWN, in-cockpit lever cannot be clicked or mouse dragged.

-- Door visual position is not modeled yet due to 3D model issues.
-Their actual position is however fully simulated internally.

-  Because of that last point:

-   - Gear doors will start to visually open with a 2 to 3s delay, because actual doors are in fact already opening during those 2-3s while you cannot see them.
-   - Gear doors will visually close at end of gear extension even if actual doors stay open (for example after gravity extension).
-   - Visual movement of doors is only coming from gear movement, thus causing strange door oscillations in some cases that are not real.